 U.S. court decisions contain important examples of naturalization applicants who successfully proved that they fall into an exception to the bar on naturalization for Communist or totalitarian party memebers.

 For example, in a case called Grzymala-Siedlecki v.
-United States (5th Cir.
+United States, 285 F.2d 836 (5th Cir.
 1961), the applicant’s enrollment in the Polish Naval Academy, which automatically conferred Communist Party membership on him, was found to not disqualify him from naturalizing, because it was necessary to his earning a living in Poland.

-Of course, there are cases that came to the opposite conclusion in similar situations.
+Of course, there are courts that came to the opposite conclusion in similar situations.
 Again, your best bet is to get help from an experienced U.S. immigration attorney.